Sun dual theory for bi-continuous semigroups: Introduction

 Semigroup theory is a well-established tool in the abstract study of evolution equations.
 Classically, {\it strongly continuous} semigroups of boun\-ded linear operators on Banach spaces (also called {\it $C_{0}$-semigroups}) are considered, meaning that the semigroup is strongly continuous with respect to the norm topology.
 This, however, limits the applicability of the theory in spaces such as $\mathrm{C}_{\operatorname{b}}(\R^{n})$ or $L^{\infty}$, ruling out interesting examples arising from (partial) differential equations.
 This fact is underlined by Lotz's result \cite{lotz1985} asserting that any strongly continuous semigroup on Grothendieck spaces with the Dunford--Pettis property is automatically uniformly continuous.

-On the other hand, it has long been known that strong continuity fails to be preserved for the dual semigroup $\left(T'(t)\right)_{t\ge0}:=\left(T(t)'\right)_{t\ge0}$ in general, and merely translates into weak$^*$-continuity.
-Still, the strong continuity of the ``pre-semigroup'' $\left(T(t)\right)_{t\ge0}$ encodes enough structure to allow for a rich theory.
-Following first results in the early days of semigroup theory; by Phillips \cite{phillips1955}, Hille--Phillips \cite{hille1996}, de Leeuw \cite{deleeuw1960}, see also Butzer--Berens \cite{butzer1967}; intensified research on dual semigroups was conducted in the 1980ties centred around a ``Dutch school'' in a series of papers such as by Cl\'ement, Diekmann, Gyllenberg, Heijmans and Thieme \cite{clement1987,clement1988,clement1989,clement1989a,diekmann1991}, de Pagter \cite{depagter1989}.
+On the other hand, it has long been known that strong continuity fails to be preserved for the dual semigroup $\left(T'(t)\right)_{t\ge0}\coloneqq\left(T(t)'\right)_{t\ge0}$ in general, and merely translates into weak$^*$-continuity.
+Nevertheless, the strong continuity of the ``pre-semigroup'' $\left(T(t)\right)_{t\ge0}$ encodes enough structure to allow for a rich theory.
+Following first results in the early days of semigroup theory; by Phillips \cite{phillips1955}, Hille--Phillips \cite{hille1996}, de Leeuw \cite{deleeuw1960}, see also Butzer--Berens \cite{butzer1967}; intensified research on dual semigroups was conducted in the 1980s centred around a ``Dutch school'' in a series of papers such as by Cl\'ement, Diekmann, Gyllenberg, Heijmans and Thieme \cite{clement1987,clement1988,clement1989,clement1989a,diekmann1991}, de Pagter \cite{depagter1989}.
 The renewed interest in dual semigroups was partially driven by the interest from applications in e.g.~delay equations \cite{diekmannvangils1995}.
-At a peak of these developments van Neerven \cite{vanneerven1992} finally provided a general comprehensive treatment of the theory, together with many new results clarifying especially on the topological aspects, see also \cite{vanneerven1991,vanneerven1990,vanneerven1991a}.
+At a peak of these developments van Neerven \cite{vanneerven1992} finally provided a general comprehensive treatment of the theory, together with many new results clarifying especially the topological aspects, see also \cite{vanneerven1991,vanneerven1990,vanneerven1991a}.
 Since then, the interest in dual semigroups which fail to be strongly continuous remained, and we name particularly applications in mathematical neuroscience \cite{Gils2013,Spe2020}.

-The key concept to compensate the lacking strong continuity of dual semigroups is the notion of the {\it sun dual space} and the related sun dual semigroup.
-More precisely, given a strongly continuous semigroup $\left(T(t)\right)_{t\ge0}$ on a Banach space $X$, the {\it sun dual space} $X^{\odot}$ consists of the elements of $x'$ in the continuous dual $X'$ such that $\lim_{t\to0\rlim }T'(t)x'=x'$.
+The key concept to compensate for the lack of strong continuity of dual semigroups is the notion of the {\it sun dual space} and the related sun dual semigroup.
+More precisely, given a strongly continuous semigroup $\left(T(t)\right)_{t\ge0}$ on a Banach space $X$, the {\it sun dual space} $X^{\odot}$ consists of the elements $x'$ in the continuous dual $X'$ such that $\lim_{t\to0\rlim }T'(t)x'=x'$.
 As $X^{\odot}$ is closed and $T'(t)$-invariant, the restrictions of $T'(t)$ to $X^{\odot}$ define a strongly continuous semigroup $\left(T^{\odot}(t)\right)_{t\ge0}$ on $X^{\odot}$, an object which is in many facets superior to the dual semigroup.